wesleylp/dissertation/README.md

 ## Abstract

-Every year, thousands of people are infected with diseases such as dengue, chi- kungunya, zika, and yellow fever.
-These diseases are transmitted by the Aedes aegypti, which usually reproduces in containers with accumulated clean water, such as tires, bottles, water tanks, etc. The use of intelligent tools can be employed to assist health agents in a search for these objects, providing more efficiency and co- verage in this process.
-This work addresses the problem of automatic detection of such mosquito breeding grounds using computer vision and machine learning techni- ques.
+Every year, thousands of people are infected with diseases such as dengue, chikungunya, zika, and yellow fever.
+These diseases are transmitted by the Aedes aegypti, which usually reproduces in containers with accumulated clean water, such as tires, bottles, water tanks, etc.
+The use of intelligent tools can be employed to assist health agents in a search for these objects, providing more efficiency and coverage in this process.
+This work addresses the problem of automatic detection of such mosquito breeding grounds using computer vision and machine learning techniques.
 In this context, a new aerial videos dataset is devised including such objects in different scenarios: distinct backgrounds, altitudes, object displacement, and so on.
 The videos are rectified in order to compensate for camera distortions and manually annotated, frame-by-frame, enabling the development of an automatic detector for